 Such personalization is just simply more engaging, more relevant, indeed, more personable.
 It’s no wonder that OneSpot’s research found that 87% consumers felt better about brands that can deliver such personal touches – and with marketing automation it’s so simple to do.

-Marketing automation begins with the collection of prospects’ personal data.
-This is usually done through the use of forms, often found on landing pages which serve as gateways to specific, high-value pieces of content such as eBooks, webinars or white papers.
+Marketing automation begins with the collection of prospects' personal data.
+This process is typically facilitated through the use of forms, commonly found on landing pages that serve as gateways to specific, high-value content such as eBooks, webinars, or white papers.
 This data is invaluable for the marketing team, as it enables them to enhance the overall customer experience.

 You’ll also collect personal details when you make sales, as well as via social media.